Skip to content

 Bookshelf with Metal Brackets

 A shelf on visible metal hook brackets is a popular industrial variation.
-The brackets (often in matte black, brass, or rust-colored) are part of the design.
+The brackets (often in matte black or rust-colored) are part of the design.
 A solid mango wood shelf on black U-hook brackets is one of the most requested combinations at Industrial Home.

-A shelf with a small front edge (also called a "ledge" or "picture ledge") keeps books upright without bookends.
+A shelf with a small front lip (also called a "ledge" or "picture ledge") holds books upright without bookends.
 Ideal for displaying books with the cover facing forward — an increasingly popular styling choice.
 Also perfect for displaying small artworks, plants, or cards.

 Materials